Malik Ambar: Legacy

 There are conflicting perspectives on Ambar's long-term impact in Deccan, and its surrounding Indian states.
 Western historians have tried to project him as symbolic of Africa, even though his life had little to do with Africa.
 Others agree more with historians like Richard Eaton.
 He cites Ambar's military prowess as the reason he rose to such influence during his life, but claims that a string of decisive defeats at the end of his career instigated distrust and resentment amongst those in his close administration.
 Eaton and his proponents claim Ambar's journey is an impressive story of success, and gave Africans representation in India for a short while, but also believe his lack of positive leadership in the final years of his tenure prevented him from solidifying his influence, as his successors quickly worked to reverse many of Ambar's policies.
 Regardless of his posthumous impact on the Deccan, and Indian states generally, it cannot be disputed Ambar was an avid supporter of education and a patron of the arts.
 Historians Joseph E. Harris and Chand cite Ambar's patronship of the arts and learning as a shining achievement of his tenure as Malik of Deccan.

 Malik Ambar cherished strong love and ability for architecture.
 Aurangabad was Ambar's architectural achievement and creation.
 Malik Ambar the founder of the city was always referred to by harsh names by Sultan Jahangir.
 In his memoirs, he never mentions his name without prefixing epithets like wretch, cursed fellow, Habshi, Ambar Siyari, black Ambar, and Ambar Badakhtur.
 Some historians believe that those words came out of frustration as Malik Ambar had resisted the powerful Mughals and kept them away from Deccan.

-Foundation of Aurangabad
+Foundation of Khirki

 He founded/inhabited the city of Khirki in 1610.
 After his death in 1626, the name was changed to Fatehpur by his son and heir Fateh Khan.
 When Aurangzeb, the Mughal Emperor invaded Deccan in the year 1653, he made Fatehpur his capital and renamed it as Aurangabad.
 Two former imperial capitals – Pratisthana, the capital of Satavahanas (2nd BC to 3rd AD), and Devagiri, the capital of Yadavas and Muhammad bin Tughluq, are located within the limits of Aurangabad District.